trickjack/oip-manual-canon/docs/source/index.rst

 Step 2: Download Canon Printer Driver
 -------------------------------------

 Visit the official Canon support website at **ij.start.canon**.
 Enter your printer model and download the latest driver compatible with your version of Windows.
-Save the driver file to an easily accessible location like your **Downloads** folder.
+Save the driver file to an easily accessible location like your **Downloads** folder

 Step 3: Connect Canon Printer to Computer via Wi-Fi
 ---------------------------------------------------